2-categorical affine symmetries of quantum enveloping algebras: Prefundamental representations

 \end{prop}

-Lemma \ref{lem:Ekp1deltaformula} and Proposition \ref{prop:psiaction} reduce the computation of the lowest $\ell$-weight of $U_q^+(\mathfrak{sl}_{n+1})$ to a computation of a few values of the actions of the $E_{\delta-\alpha_i}$.
+Definition \ref{lem:Ekp1deltaformula} and Proposition \ref{prop:psiaction} reduce the computation of the lowest $\ell$-weight of $U_q^+(\mathfrak{sl}_{n+1})$ to a computation of a few values of the actions of the $E_{\delta-\alpha_i}$.
 We need one more formula to make this computation feasible.

 The following is the appropriate dual to Lemma 4.7 of \cite{unipotent}, and it can be proven using the same techniques. \begin{prop} For any $i\in I$, we have

 where the sum is over all sequences of $\hat{I}$-elements $(j_1,\dots,j_n)$ for which $\sum_{k=1}^n\alpha_{j_k}=\delta-\alpha_i$ and such that $j_1\neq 0$.
 Here, the elements $C_{j_1,\dots j_n}$ are some constants in $\C$. \end{prop}